Download a PDF of seminars listed by time here.

 Show!
 Don’t Tell: The Power of Sensory Language in Songwriting • Steve & Vikki Cook

-Songwriting Panel • Daniel Renstrom, Caroline Cobb, Adam Wright, Steve & Vikki Cook
+Songwriting Panel • Michael Bleecker, Matt Boswell, Caroline Cobb, Steve & Vikki Cook, Adam Wright

 In this breakout you’ll hear various seasoned writers discuss methods, practices, and attitudes they’ve developed over the years that have helped them write both congregational and performance songs.

 20 Steps to Better Sound • Doug Gould